-Vincent Wine Company is Willamette Valley winery making Oregon Pinot Noir, Chardonnay and Pinot Blanc.
+Vincent Wine Company is Willamette Valley winery making Oregon Pinot Noir, Chardonnay, Pinot Blanc, Gamay and even red wine from Pinot Gris.
 Owner/winemaker Vincent Fritzsche launched the winery in 2009 after years of apprenticing in wineries in Oregon and California.
 We’re all about low-input wine making, working with several sustainably-farmed vineyards around the Willamette Valley to produce small amounts of handmade wine without a lot of fuss.
 Join the Vincent Wine Company mailing list to get access to our annual futures offer, which gives you first chance at all our new wines at the best prices of the year.

 About the Name